Skip to content

 ssh -Y -L 15051:localhost:15051 submit03.unibe.ch

 Here port 15051 is selected for both sides.
 Ports are numbers between 2000 and 65000, which needs to be unique on the present machine.
 The default port for JupyterLab is 8888, but only one user can use this port on the machine at a time.
-To avoid the need for modifying your workflow again and again, we suggest to (once) select a unique number (between 2000 and 65000), which hopfully and most likely will not be used by another user.
+To avoid the need for modifying your workflow again and again, we suggest to (once) select a unique number (between 2000 and 65000), which hopefully and most likely will not be used by another user.